The internet is Red

 Don’t let that shatter your dreams, because there is a strategy to do this without hiring a 20,000$ per month content creation team

 An omnipresent content strategy is an ecosystem, not a wild west of rouge posts across the web.
-To explain this, I’m giving you an insight of an early incarnation of Bashi Media’s very own omnipresent content strategy.
+To explain this, I’m giving you an insight into an early incarnation of Bashi Media’s very own omnipresent content strategy.

-With this system, the blog is the main macro content all from which the material to create content for all the other channels are fed
+With this system, the blog is the main macro content.
+All from which the material to create content for all the other channels are fed

-A blog like the one you’re reading right now will probably create 10-15 Instagram posts, 5-10 Short form videos, 1 e-mail newsletter, up to 20 pinterest pins, one or two Linkedin newsletters and one substack newsletter.
+A blog like the one you’re reading right now will probably create 10-15 Instagram posts, 5-10 Short form videos, 1 e-mail newsletter, up to 20 Pinterest pins, one or two Linkedin newsletters, and one substack newsletter.

 Congruence is essential in content marketing because when a user sees your brand all over the internet, but it is not in harmony with a) your overall message and b) the best practices of the channel it is posted on, the content becomes about as useless as a billboard in the fog.

 Social media platforms are like waves in the ocean.
 Like waves, they come in and sweep everything with them.
 However, like waves, once they’re past you, there’s no catching them.

 Facebook as a platform seemed like the inevitable future for modern communications online, however, the number of teenagers who use Facebook as their main social platform has plummeted to only 2%